E-Theses Online Service: Types of thesis included

 Master's degree theses such as Master of Philosophy (MPhil), Master of Research (MRes), Master of Science (MSc) and Master of Arts (MA) theses are not indexed by EThoS.
 Honorary degrees are also not included as there is usually no actual written thesis.

 Development and contact

 EThOS was developed in partnership with Higher Education Institutions (HEIs) around the UK with funding from Research Libraries UK (RLUK) and Jisc (formerly the Joint Information Systems Committee) and was launched in January 2009.
 EThOS staff at the British Library can be contacted during office hours on email, Twitter and in person at the British Library.

 Availability

 EThOS was taken offline by the British Library cyberattack and has been unavailable since December 2023.

+By 2026, there were plans to restore downloads and on-demand digitization "later [that year]", as well as an interim platform running solely on the platform's metadata.
+The lack of progress on restoring EThOS has been criticised by Martin Paul Eve, who said that the interim platform lacked the centralisation central to EThOS and that the British Library had not prioritised restoration.